Jahmilli/devops/CRUD-webflux-ec2/testApp/README.md

 - MLabs for storing all the data
 - Travis.CI for running builds and tests on commits
 - Saving build artefacts in AWS S3
-- Triggering a deploy to an EC2 instance with the most recent build artefact __(TODO)__
-- Infrastructure provisioning will be done using Terraform __(TODO)__

-Testing won't be comprehensive but this can be used as a template application for , __steps for the CI/CD will also be documented__.
+Testing won't be comprehensive but this can be used as a template application for, __steps for the CI/CD will also be documented__.